International Transfer Application Checklist

 If you are applying to the Carlson School of Management, Center for Allied Health, College of Education and Human Development, Dental Hygiene, Mortuary Science, or Nursing, a supplemental application is required.
 Supplemental applications can be completed via your Application Tracker.
 Please note that some supplemental applications require an additional fee.
 To learn about specific college requirements, visit Transfer Admission Requirements.

 The University of Minnesota Twin Cities requires international students to demonstrate a command of the English language that is necessary for success in college level classes taught in English.
-To learn how to meet the University of Minnesota's English proficiency requirements, visit our English Proficiency Information for International Students page.
+To learn how to meet the University of Minnesota's English proficiency requirements, visit our English Proficiency Information page.

 If you have completed less than one year of postsecondary studies or 26 transferable semester credits, the SAT or ACT examination is recommended.